udacity/js-grader/README.md

 Most importantly, **great teachers provide as much feedback as possible**.
 Teachers congratulate students on their successes and point them in the right direction when their understanding strays.

-The grader exists to provide easy branching, checkpoint and feedback logic so you can easily grade student work the same way that classroom teachers grade their students.
+The grader exists to provide easy branching, checkpoint and feedback logic so you can easily grade student work the same way that classroom teachers grade.

 See the [tips and tricks](#tips-n-tricks) section for grading strategies.